All Episodes

 Does that in any way impact your case tomorrow?

-Uh not directly, because we filed our first lawsuit, which is being heard tomorrow, which is about the fact that the federal government cannot require federal employees and government contractors to mandate the vaccine.
+Not directly, because we filed our first lawsuit, which is being heard tomorrow, which is about the fact that the federal government cannot require federal employees and government contractors to mandate the vaccine.

 And so we also have a lawsuit on that, but it's in the Eighth Circuit.

-So me, uh we, my colleagues and I have been involved in numerous paths of litigation because it is all hands on deck because basically the Biden administration is in catastrophic denial.
+So me, we, my colleagues and I, have been involved in numerous paths of litigation because it is all hands on deck because basically the Biden administration is in catastrophic denial to the fact that they're basically shredding the Constitution and they're allowing the real super spreader event, which is occurring at our border.

-They're allowing that to occur with natural immunity, and they're shredding the constitution in the process.
+They're allowing that to occur with natural immunity and they're shredding the Constitution in the process.

 And so tomorrow's hearing will be about the issue about vaccine mandates for federal employees and federal contractors, which is separate from the Fifth Circuit case.